the Carmel

 The Grace of Christmas

-In 1886, Thérèse suffered a new separation since it was her sister Marie's turn to enter the Carmel of Lisieux.
-At the same time, Léonie entered the Poor Clares of Alençon for two months.
+In 1886, Thérèse underwent another separation since it was the turn of her sister Marie to enter the Carmel of Lisieux.
+At the same time, Léonie joined the Poor Clares of Alençon for two months.

 À Christmas 1886, Thérèse receives a grace of conversion which brings her out of childhood: